Nov 8, 2025

 Troy: Fall of a City tries to.

-I have no idea who is who.
-I've read The Iliad, The Odyssey, In Search of the Trojan War, The World of Homer, and several books on ancient Greek mythology, literature, culture, and history.
+In college I took a year of Greek and a course in Greek Literature.
+I've read several books on ancient Greek mythology, literature, culture, and history.
 Half the time I have no idea what's going on.

 The war itself is minimized -- very few battle scenes, mostly at night -- to make room for a domestic drama.